 Once a month on Tuesday mornings at 8:00am, residents on Team A meet with our hematology/oncology faculty to discuss current interesting hematology and oncology cases.
 There is emphasis on the review of the medical literature to guide patient care.

-Once a week on Wednesday mornings at 7:30am, residents under the guidance of our PGY4 chief resident and faculty meet to discuss an overnight or recent admission to the inpatient service.
-The case is presented by our Night Float team and the discussion includes generating differential diagnoses, improving clinical reasoning, evaluation and management in addition to cost effective decision making.
+Once a week on Wednesday mornings at 7:30am, residents and faculty meet to discuss an overnight or recent admission to the inpatient service.
+The case is presented by our Night Float team and the discussion includes generating differential diagnoses, improving clinical reasoning, evaluation, and management in addition to cost effective decision making.

 Core faculty and subspecialty attendings lead board review sessions throughout the year.
 During the second half of the year, core faculty lead board review sessions three times per month.
 The instruction provided is focused, relevant and includes test taking strategies and tips.
 We utilize a variety of question banks including MKSAP and the ACP Board Review Resources.